 GeoBits are activities that showcase the research and other endeavours taking place at the Department of Geography and illustrate the breadth of geography as a discipline.
 They communicate interesting elements (small ‘bits’) of our research or work to a wider audience.
-Roughly once a week, one group of the department presents a GeoBit over lunchtime in the Irchel Lichthof.
+Once a week, one group of the department presents a GeoBit over lunchtime in the Irchel Lichthof.

 The format of the GeoBits is deliberately very open, ideally, it will be interactive and engage the audience.
 And it will be in German or English.
 Activities include, but are not limited to, exhibitions and displays, videos and slide shows, experiments, interviews with passers-by, role-play, demonstrations, etc.